-Services that are covered for you What you must pay when you get these services in-network and out-of-network Outpatient substance abuse services \$30 copayment for each Medicare-covered individual Outpatient treatment and counseling for substance abuse. therapy session. †† \$30 copayment for each Medicare-covered group therapy session. †† You pay these amounts until you reach the \$6,000 Total maximum out-of-pocket.
-Outpatient surgery and other medical services provided \$200 copayment for Medicarecovered surgery or other at hospital outpatient facilities and ambulatory surgical services at an outpatient centers hospital or ambulatory surgical Note: If you are having surgery in a hospital facility, you center, including but not limited should check with your provider about whether you will be to hospital or other facility an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Outpatient substance abuse services \$30 copayment for each Medicare-covered individual Outpatient treatment and counseling for substance abuse. therapy session. †† \$30 copayment for each Medicare-covered group therapy session. †† You pay these amounts until you reach the out-of-pocket maximum.
+Outpatient surgery and other medical services provided \$95 copayment for Medicareat hospital outpatient facilities and ambulatory surgical covered surgery or other services at an outpatient centers hospital or ambulatory surgical Note: If you are having surgery in a hospital facility, you center, including but not limited should check with your provider about whether you will be to hospital or other facility an inpatient or outpatient.
 Unless the provider writes an charges and physician or order to admit you as an inpatient to the hospital, you are an surgical charges. outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might You pay these amounts until still be considered an "outpatient."
-This is called an you reach the \$6,000 Total "Outpatient Observation" stay.
-If you are not sure if you are maximum out-of-pocket. an outpatient, you should ask your doctor or the hospital Outpatient surgical services that staff. can be delivered in an available If you receive any services or items other than surgery, ambulatory surgery center must including but not limited to diagnostic tests, therapeutic be delivered in an ambulatory services, prosthetics, orthotics, supplies or Part B drugs, surgery center unless a hospital there may be additional cost-sharing for those services or outpatient department is medically necessary.
+This is called an you reach the out-of-pocket "Outpatient Observation" stay.
+If you are not sure if you are maximum. an outpatient, you should ask your doctor or the hospital Outpatient surgical services that staff. can be delivered in an available If you receive any services or items other than surgery, ambulatory surgery center must including but not limited to diagnostic tests, therapeutic be delivered in an ambulatory services, prosthetics, orthotics, supplies or Part B drugs, surgery center unless a hospital there may be additional cost-sharing for those services or outpatient department is items.
+Please refer to the appropriate section in this chart for the additional service or item you received for the specific screening and diagnostic colonoscopy benefit information.